fauzisho/kmp-llama/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
----

 Please use this bibtex if you want to cite this repository in your publications: